 NOTE: Some schools allow you to put on clinics as part of PE or distribute flyers that advertise after school introductory clinics.
 (Givens allowed us to pass them out to every 4th-5th grade student.
 Bonner only allowed flyers at the front desk.
 Every school is different).

-.
+Communicate with your families - Once you have a growing email list…. keep your families informed.
+Direct your new perspective players to other local lacrosse camps/clinics, even if they are not run by your program.
+The more opportunities they have to play lacrosse, the stronger your program will be.
 Keep in mind, middle school lacrosse is for player development and growth…multi-sport athletes are typically our best players.
 Football and basketball players are great recruits because they are athletic and those sports will not conflict with lacrosse’s spring season.
 Encourage players to play more than one sport.
 The reality is, most parents aren’t familiar with Lacrosse and if pressured, will push their kids toward the sports they are most familiar.

-It takes time to build a successful program.
-Programs need to develop a strong D-3 team and then build teams from there.
+Bottom line: It takes time to build a successful program.
+Programs need to develop a strong MS team and then build teams from there.
 Programs should focus on long term sustainability, not short term victory.
 A program’s number one measure of success is growth.
 If we provide a good product … parents will want to continue to spend their money and family time as members of our program.
 More importantly, kids will be excited and passionate about the game of lacrosse and will in-turn, bring more friends into the fold.
 If your program has more participants than the previous year, you are running a successful program.
 Set realistic goals for your new program and recognize that it may take some time to get a win on the scoreboard.

 The following are elements for a large successful program: